SEO Research

 Step 3: Compare positioning and message clarity

-This is where many redesigns uncover a content problem disguised as a design problem.
+Many redesigns uncover a content problem disguised as a design problem.

 Check both sites for:

-- target audience clarity
+• Target audience clarity

-- value proposition strength
+• Value proposition strength

-- plain-language outcome framing
+• Plain-language outcome framing

-- uniqueness of the offer
+• Uniqueness of the offer

-- Which site makes the category easier to understand?
+• Which site makes the category easier to understand?

-- Which site translates features into business outcomes more clearly?
+• Which site translates features into business outcomes more clearly?

-- Which site feels less dependent on internal jargon?
+• Which site feels less dependent on internal jargon?

-A competitor may look better largely because their copy is more disciplined.
+A competitor may look better simply because their copy is more disciplined.
+If that’s the case, your redesign needs to include messaging strategy, not just visual refresh work.

 Step 4: Compare information architecture and navigation